St Kilda Sea Baths: History

-This design incorporates a reconstruction of the twin-domed Moorish-style section, and a plainer section adjacent occupying the footprint of the former baths.
+Due to its condition, the remains of the building were completely demolished, with only the domes retained, placed on a reconstruction of the twin-domed Moorish-style section, and a plainer section adjacent occupying the original footprint to the north.
 The complex includes numerous restaurants on two levels, function rooms, a courtyard between the Moorish domes, a health club, and a 25m public swimming pool, Australia's only indoor heated sea-water pool.

-In 2017 a new controversy erupted when the leasee of the function rooms and the rooftop proposed to add a larger rooftop pavilion.
+In 2017 a new controversy erupted when the lessee of the function rooms and the rooftop proposed to add a larger rooftop pavilion.